Sandhill crane: Fossil record

 Sandhill cranes have one of the longest fossil histories of any extant bird.
-A 10-million-year-old crane fossil from Nebraska is said to be of this species, but this may be from a prehistoric relative or ancestor of sandhill cranes, and not belong in the genus Grus.
+A 10-million-year-old crane fossil from Nebraska is said to be of this species, but this may be from a prehistoric relative or ancestor of sandhill cranes, of a genus other than Grus and Antigone.
 The oldest unequivocal sandhill crane fossil is 2.5 million years old, older by half than the earliest remains of most living species of birds, primarily found from after the Pliocene/Pleistocene boundary some 1.8 million years ago.
 As these ancient sandhill cranes varied as much in size as present-day birds, those Pliocene fossils are sometimes described as new species.
 Grus haydeni may have been a prehistoric relative, or it may comprise material of a sandhill crane and its ancestor.